Ali al-Rida: Reactions

 Perhaps incorrectly, the appointment of al-Rida was at the time largely attributed to the influence of al-Mamun's Persian vizier, al-Fadl ibn Sahl.
 Nevertheless, various Abbasid governors, with the exception of Ismail ibn Jafar in Basra, loyally carried out their orders and exacted the oath of allegiance to the new heir.
-The appointment of the Alid al-Rida by the Abbasid al-Mamun apparently brought him the support of several notable Alids and nearly all the Zaydite partisans.
-It also immediately invoked strong opposition, particularly among the Abbasids and Arab Sunni nationalists.
-Al-Mamun's decision did not carry the public opinion of the Iraqis, who declared him deposed and installed Ibrahim ibn al-Mahdi, another Abbasid, as caliph in 817, while the popular militia roamed through Baghdad, demanding a return to the Quran and the Sunna.
-Ibrahim, a half-brother of al-Mamun's father, is said to have been a weak statesman and a mere figurehead, whose rule was largely confined to Baghdad.
+The appointment of the Alid al-Rida by the Abbasid al-Mamun brought him the support of several notable Alids and nearly all the Zaydite partisans.
+But it immediately invoked strong opposition among the Abbasids in Baghdad.
+Al-Mamun's decision did not carry the public opinion of the Iraqis, who declared him deposed and installed the Abbasid Prince Ibrahim ibn al-Mahdi as anti-caliph in 817, while the popular militia roamed through Baghdad, demanding a return to the Quran and the Sunna.
+Ibrahim, a half-brother of al-Mamun's father Harun al-Rashid, is said to have been a weak statesman and a mere figurehead, whose rule was largely confined to Baghdad.
 There were also military engagements in Baghdad, Kufa, and Wasit between al-Mamun's forces and the supporters of Ibrahim who were themselves much harassed by financial and logistical difficulties.

 Tenure as heir apparent

+Silver Abbasid dirham, minted in Isfahan around 817, citing al-Ma'mun as caliph and al-Rida as heir apparent (wali ahd al-muslimin).
+It is preserved at the Astan Quds Razavi Central Museum.

-Al-Rida was given a high status at the court of al-Mamun.
-While the caliph evidently desired that al-Rida should immediately engage in all official ceremonies, the latter is reported to have refrained, stipulating that he would not participate in government affairs.
+Al-Rida was given a very high status at the court of al-Mamun.
+While the caliph evidently desired that al-Rida should immediately engage in all official ceremonies, the Imam refrained, stipulating that he would not participate in government affairs.
 Al-Rida was given his own police force and guard, as well as a chamberlain and a secretary.
-The caliph is said to have relied on the judgment of al-Rida in religious questions and arranged for debates between him and scholars of Islam and other faiths.
-According to Rizvi, however, these religious disputations seem to have been designed as set pieces to embarrass al-Rida.
+He had greater freedom of action compared with most of his forefathers.
+The caliph relied on the judgment of al-Rida in religious questions and arranged for debates between him and scholars of Islam and other religions.
+These religious disputations seem to have been designed as set pieces to embarrass al-Rida.
 Their accounts were later recorded by Ibn Babawayh in his Uyun akhbar al-Rida.
+In a move to strengthen their ties, al-Mamun had married his daughter, Umm Habib, to al-Rida, though no children resulted from that marriage.'
+Fatima Masumeh, the sister of al-Rida, held a particularly important place in his life.
+When al-Rida was summoned to Khorasan, Fatima later set out to join him, but she became ill during the journey and eventually stopped in Qom, where she died. al-Rida spoke highly of her and emphasized the spiritual significance of visiting her shrine.
+A famous hadith attributed to him states that whoever visits Fatima Masumeh with knowledge of her status will attain Paradise.
+Thus, she is regarded as a highly revered member of the Ahl al-Bayt, often compared to the prophet's daughter.'